mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_4/Dem4.md

 # Demonstration 4
 Complete the following demonstration in RStudio.
-Create a markdown file of your script.
-You can follow detail instructions in Xia et al. (2018), Chapter 5: Power and Sample Size Calculations for Microbiome Data.
-All the sections below match the sections in the book
+All the sections below match those in Xia et al. (2018), Chapter 5: Power and Sample Size Calculations for Microbiome Data.
+Review them to interpret scripts and outcomes of your analyses

 # Power Analysis for Microbiome Data